johnedstone/django-oidc-client-ex/README.md

 ### Origin/Openshift ###
 Notes for Openshift:

-- *$Current Issue: cffi-1.9.1-cp34-cp34m-manylinux1_x86_64.whl is not a supported wheel on this platform*
+- *Current Issue: cffi-1.9.1-cp34-cp34m-manylinux1_x86_64.whl is not a supported wheel on this platform*
 - *No package 'libffi' found*
 - Based on Openshift Django Example [link](https://github.com/openshift/django-ex)
 - Copied wsgi.py up one level to be compatible with Origin/Openshift